minagawah/iced-dynamic-import-sample/README.md

 However, I am serving all the assets from the following subdirectory:
 http://tokyo800.jp/mina/iced-dynamic/

-Let's say we would not specify the path to `init()`, then it would fetch the following (which does not exist):
+Let's say we feed nothing for `init`, then it would fetch following (which results in 404):
 http://tokyo800.jp/echo-bot/echo-bot_bg.wasm
 Instead, I want this:
 http://tokyo800.jp/mina/iced-dynamic/wasm/echo-bot/echo-bot_bg.wasm